LLDevLab/LLDevCompiler/Readme.md

 - ld rd, rs
 	- Description: Loads data from memory address (that is stored in source register (rs)), to destination register (rd).
 	- Example: ld r0, r1
+- st rd, rs
+	- Description: Store data from source register (rs) to memory address (that is stored in destination register (rd)).
+	- Example: ld r0, r1

 At the end of file should always by an empty line.